 On the Air

-A base of alternative rock mixed with chunks of indie, blended to perfection and topped with randomness is the recipe for WAUG's mix.
+A base of indie mixed with chunks of alternative rock, blended to perfection and topped with randomness is the recipe for WAUG's mix.
 Tune in for everything from Weezer to Kaki King, Coheed & Cambria to Del the Funky Homosapien.
 If it's good, we play it on WAUG.

 WAUG is Augustana College's student-run radio station, located in Rock Island, IL, broadcasting over the internet 24 hours per day, 7 days per week.
 Students are allowed to host a weekly radio show in which they can utilize their creative talents to both speak and play different music varieties over the air.
 Having a radio show at WAUG provides students with the proper training and practice for future careers in radio and communications industries